MUS-ES/SimonGame/README.md

 # SimonGame
-A very famous game that comes with a very nice style and functionality.
+A very famous game that comes with a very nice style and good functionality.